 Ensuring openness and comprehensive stakeholder engagement Local government is run for the public good, organisations therefore should ensure openness in their activities.
 Clear, trusted channels of communication and consultation should be used to engage effectively with all groups of stakeholders, such as individual citizens and service users, as well as institutional stakeholders.
 Ensuring an open culture through demonstrating, documenting and communicating the organisation's commitment to openness The Council has a clear vision, demonstrated through its Corporate Plan.
-The website has undergone a number of improvements for 2018/19 and provides a large amount of information to the public, including a section dedicated to the requirements of the Transparency Code.
-The Council has an FOI policy in place and produces an Annual Report to highlight progress against the Delivery Plan.
-Constitution, Stakeholder Identification, Performance Management Framework, Communications Strategy Satisfaction Surveys, Councillor Call to Action, Council Tax online information, Norfolk Crime and Disorder Partnership, Council's Website including consultations page.
+The website has undergone a number of improvements and provides a large amount of information to the public, including a section dedicated to the requirements of the Transparency Code.
+The Council has an FOI policy in place and publishes an online, interactive progress report on delivering the Corporate Plan.
+Constitution, Stakeholder Identification, Performance Management Framework/CDU, Communications Delivery Plan 2021 Satisfaction Surveys, Councillor Call to Action, Council Tax online information, Norfolk Crime and Disorder Partnership, Council's Website including consultations page and Corporate Plan public portal.
 Making decisions that are open about actions, plans, resource use, forecasts, outputs and outcomes.
 The presumption is for openness.
 If that is not the case, a justification for the reasoning for keeping a decision confidential should be provided All Committee reports are prepared using pre-agreed templates.
 If a Cabinet meeting has to consider anything under Part 2 business the press/public will be excluded for that item but the reasons for this need to be justified and is often on the basis of commercial sensitivity.
-Meeting minutes, Communications Strategy, Statutory Provisions, Council's Website, Forums and Partnerships, Direct communication with Parish & Town Councils (121 newsletter) Providing clear reasoning and evidence for decisions in both public records and explanations to stakeholders and being explicit about the criteria, rationale and considerations used.
+Meeting minutes, Communications Delivery Plan 2021, Statutory Provisions, Council's Website, Forums and Partnerships, Direct communication with Parish & Town Councils Providing clear reasoning and evidence for decisions in both public records and explanations to stakeholders and being explicit about the criteria, rationale and considerations used.
 In due course, ensuring that the impact and consequences of those decisions are clear The Committee schedule is prepared in advance of the year and is then subject to negotiation with key officers to ensure timely decisions can be made.
 All Committee reports are subject to pre-approval procedures, including pre-meetings with key members and consultation with portfolio holders to ensure relevant matters have been taken into account.
 Reports are based on agreed templates and must record key considerations and decisions.
 Committee timetable, Council's Website, Constitution, Report template, Meeting minutes, Input from Monitoring Officer/S151 Officer.